Everything You Need To Know About An IVA

 There remain certain debts — like secured debts and child maintenance arrears — that could not be accounted for by an IVA.
 Neither would it be possible for you to use an IVA to pay off or settle debts related to a limited company, although if you have personally guaranteed a debt, they will not be able to take action against yourself personally.

 For self-employed people experiencing financial hardship due to onerous debt, an IVA can be a more attractive remedy than bankruptcy.
 You could struggle to continue trading if you go bankrupt, as some of your assets — albeit usually not including reasonable tools of trade — will be seized.
-Subject to your occupation, there may be other practical restrictions, for example, you will not be able trade unless it is in the name you were adjudged bankrupt, or a lease for a premise you operate may be terminated due to the bankruptcy.
+Subject to your occupation, there may be other practical restrictions, for example, you will not be able to trade unless it is in the name you were adjudged bankrupt, or a lease for a premise you operate may be terminated due to the bankruptcy.
 If you are a company director, you will not be allowed to continue acting as a director, without the leave of court.

 In contrast, with an IVA, you can avoid restrictions that would arise because of bankruptcy.
 For example, subject to creditor approval, you wouldn’t have to lose your assets.
 The conditions of an IVA can also afford you more flexibility in your dealings with trade creditors and suppliers.